MichaelCampbell-on3001/stickynotes/README.md

 For my project, I was tasked with creating an application that utilizes local storage, has persisting data from the user and event listeners.
 The data can be input from the user onto a "sticky note" and the data persists through a browser refresh.
+A new HTML element is created using Javascript.
 Below I will break down my process.

 # The Process